rh-ty-blog/rh-ty-blog.github.io/docs/_posts/2026-03-10-Michael_Walsh.markdown

 | 3rd - Mazin |
 | 4th - Shane |

 I won every match I played until the very lasst one where Jordan over took me at the very last second.
-But afterwards I organised a couple of matches of Super Smash Bros,
+But afterwards I organised a couple of matches of Super Smash Bros, fortunatly no one else really knew how to play so I always won (ego boost).
+After that we began some casual matches of Switch Sports, starting with tennis, then going to bowling and chambara.
+I played a match of pool and absolutly sucked at it, but by then break was over.
+We were then given a presentation about AGILE and then used the information to create some Mr. Potato heads, which was the final activity of the day.